Fed minutes: If economy heats up, rate hikes may accelerate

 The minutes covered the Fed's Dec.
 13-14 meeting.
 At that meeting, the central bank boosted its benchmark rate by a quarter-point to a still-low range of 0.5 percent to 0.75 percent.

-The hike last month, only the second rate hike in the past decade, followed an initial move 12 months earlier.
+The rate increase last month, only the second in the past decade, followed an initial move 12 months earlier.
 At the time, the Fed boosted its key rate from a record low near zero where it had been for the previous eight years as the Fed employed a variety of measures to combat a severe financial crisis and the worst recession since the 1930s.

 Last month's decision was approved on a unanimous 10-0 vote.
 It was expected to translate into modestly higher rates on some loans.
 Immediately after the Fed announcement, major banks announced they were boosting their prime lending rate, a benchmark for many short-term business and consumer loans, from 3.5 percent to 3.75 percent.